remotestorage/starter-kit/README.md

 remoteStorage Starter Kit
 =========================

-This starter kit is the quickest way to get started with remoteStorage app development.
-It gives you a local remoteStorage server and a Hello World app as your starting point.
+This starter-kit is the quickest way to get started with remoteStorage app development.
+It gives you a local remoteStorage server and a Hello World app as starting point.

 In order to run it, you need [node.js](http://nodejs.org/download/) installed.